By using this Site/App/Service you are consenting to its use of cookies and are agreeing to its Terms of Use

 By then I knew that I wanted the memorial to be more than an artwork.
 I wanted it to be a record of the invasion.
 I wanted to provide a way for people to share and preserve their experiences and narratives.
 But this presented a new challenge.
 I grappled with how to enable storytelling for each square and waffled between building a “traditional” website to capture and display stories and designing an NFT/Web3 solution to preserve the memorial on a blockchain.
 Each approach has its pros and cons, and I wanted features from both.

 In the end, I concluded that an NFT-only solution would exclude too many people who might want to contribute to the memorial but were not prepared to use crypto.
-So, I decided on a hybrid approach: a temporary website for donations and stories, one for each square, that will eventually be preserved on a distributed file system, and NFTs for preservation and trading of the artwork, without the stories, for both the daily quilt squares, and eventually, the final quilt.
+So, I decided on a hybrid approach: a website for donations and preservation of the daily squares and stories on a distributed file system, and an NFT for preservation and potential resale/trading of the final quilt artwork, without the stories.

 I hope that you will contribute to The Ukraine Quilt by sponsoring a quilt square and sharing your story.
 I look forward to building the quilt, the memorial, together.